paulrentschler/mysqlwatch/README.md

 ## Terminology

 The author recognizes that the terms used by the MySQL software to describe the server roles in replication, "master" and "slave", are technical accurate but racially insensitive and generally inappropriate.
+The author further recognizes and appreciates the MySQL community's efforts to address this issue and replace "slave" with "replica".

 Wherever possible, the more modern and culturally sensitive terms "primary" and "replica" are used in this project.